melbhz/netlogo-hpc/workflow/README.md

 ### Download NetLogo to HPC

-In this example, we download NetLogo to this folder `/data/gpfs/projects/punim1439/workflow/netlogo_hpc`.
-In SFTP window, right click mouse and Create Folder `netlogo_hpc`.
+In this example, we download NetLogo to this example folder `/data/gpfs/projects/punim1439/workflow/netlogo_hpc`.
+In the SFTP window, right click the mouse and Create Folder `netlogo_hpc`.

-Then, in command line,
+Then, in the command line,

 1. Run